techidaily/site-some-skills/source/_posts/12-surprising-tricks-you-never-knew-about-using-preview-on-your-mac.md

 ![The settings to encrypt a PDF in Preview.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/04/the-settings-to-encrypt-a-pdf-in-preview.jpeg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  You can do this with existing PDFs, too.
 Open the PDF in Preview and go to File > Edit Permissions.
 Now you can add a password and change the other restrictions that were placed onto the file.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Edit PDFs